dev-jam/opensesame-plugin-audio_low_latency/README.md

 --------

 The main goal of this plug-in is to play and record audio files with as low and stable latencies as possible.
 The 'PyAlsaAudio' package which uses the Linux ALSA audio system provided the best results within Python.
-For compatibility reasons the 'PyAudio' option was added so experiments can be created and fully executed on Windows systems.
-'PyAudio' is cross-platform and works on both Windows as Linux but gives a higher and more variable latency than the 'alsaaudio' option.
+For compatibility reasons the 'PortAudio' option was added so experiments can be created and fully executed on Windows systems.
+'PortAudio' is cross-platform and works on both Windows as Linux but gives a higher and more variable latency than the 'alsaaudio' option.
 To fully utilise this plug-in you need a Linux system with ALSA and the 'alsasound' package (version 0.8.4 or higher).
 The 'PyAlsaAudio' package (named python-alsasound) in the Debian and Ubuntu repositories is outdated, therefore I added packages for the Debian testing/unstable and stretch distribution.
 Python2 packages are for the normal version of OpenSesame and the Python3 packages are for the future/experimental version of OpenSesame.
 These packages are built for Debian and not tested in Ubuntu.
 The Python package is also available on pypi and the source on github: